dhaven/davidhaven-blog/content/projects/sr-stats/index.md

 1. **The friction that comes from asking the users to upload each game manually**.
 In general I think it is ok to not aim to have a solution that encapsulate the whole market.
 Rather the way I approach is to first build for a niche of passionate people and they grow the user base by making the app attractive to more people.
 2. **Relying too much on a third-party**.
-Building something that is too tightely connected to an existing app of service is a risk because you could easily be cut off.
+Building something that is too tightly connected to an existing app of service is a risk because you could easily be cut off.
 The advantage on the other hand is that you can piggyback off of an existing audience.

 These are tradeoffs I was aware of when I started working on the project and I decided to proceed regardless because